alema416/HI4Lines_Insp/README.md

 ├── docs               <- A default mkdocs project.
 ├── hailo_src          <- Source code for HAILO convertions.
 ├── hi4lines_insp      <- Source code for Data-Science part.
-├── Makefile           <- Makefile with convenience commands for installation ├── pyproject.toml
+├── Makefile           <- Makefile with convenience commands for installation.
+├── models             <- Placeholder for the model zoo.
+├── notebooks          <- Jupyter notebooks.
+Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+│                         '1.0-jqp-initial-data-exploration'.
+├── pyproject.toml
 ├── README.md          <- The top-level README for developers using this project.
-├── reports
+├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 └── requirements.txt   <- The requirements file for reproducing the data-science analysis environment.
 ```